-In order to receive academic or physical accommodations, students with disabilities must provide current (within three years) and comprehensive documentation concerning the nature and extent of the disability and communicate their needs to the Director of Student Success, located in Kirby Hall, or call 304-243-2272.
-Students are required to meet with the director to develop accommodation plans that they will present to their course instructors at the beginning of each semester.
-Students with disabilities that require specific housing accommodations must contact both the Director of Residence Life and the Director of Student Success.
+In order to receive academic or physical accommodations, students with disabilities must provide current (within three years) and comprehensive documentation concerning the nature and extent of the disability and communicate their needs to Disability Services by emailing ds@wheeling.edu.
+Students are required to meet with Disability Services staff to develop accommodation plans that they will present to their course instructors at the beginning of each semester.
+Students with disabilities that require specific housing accommodations must contact the Office of Residence Life at reslife@wheeling.edu.